 2. Prepare the lamb shoulder for cooking: Two hours before cooking, remove the lamb from the refrigerator.
 Roll the lamb into a tube shape, and truss every two inches with the twine.
 Skewer the lamb lengthwise with the spit for your rotisserie.
 Let the lamb rest at room temperature until it is time to cook.

 3. Prepare the grill: Set your grill up for rotisserie cooking at medium heat.
 For my Weber Summit, this means removing the grates, turning the two outer burners (burners 1 and 6) to medium, and turning the infrared burner to medium.
 Then I put my drip pan in the middle, over the unlit burners, and let the grill preheat for ten to fifteen minutes.
-(See here for more rotisserie setup details.)
+(See My Rotisserie Basic Technique Post for more rotisserie setup details.)

 4. Cook the lamb: Put the spit on the rotisserie, start it spinning, and cook with the lid closed.
 After one hour of cooking, baste the lamb with the olive oil, using the rosemary brush.
 (Also, if you have an infrared rotisserie burner, turn it off after one hour of cooking, when the exterior of the lamb should be well browned.)
 Baste the lamb with the olive oil and the rosemary brush every 15 to 30 minutes until the lamb is done.
 Cook until the lamb reaches an internal temperature of 180*F, measured in the thickest part of the roast.
 This should take 1 hour 15 minutes to 2 hours, depending on the thickness of the roast.
 Start checking the lamb's temperature after 30 minutes, and watch out for the spit - it can throw the reading off.